 When we think about ponds, we often picture sandy shores, decorative rocks, or brick pavers.
 However, there is another beautiful edging idea that can give your backyard pond the finished look that you crave.
 It is wood edging!
 It’s the perfect combination of contemporary clean lines and the country feel of the wooden decor.

 There is a certain elegance in walkways bordered by flowing water.
 Let your guests admire your garden beds while serenaded by flowing brooks and falling waters as they meander through your garden walkways.

 Naturally finished ponds are easy enough to achieve, but they often need that one little detail to make the look you desire all come together.
 Consider the addition of a small deck or the strategic placement of rocks to help break up the pond border and provide a good place to hide your pump system under.

-Landscaping sharp corners in a yard can be somewhat problematic if you are looking to provide flow and cohesion in the garden without making it look too geometric.
+Landscaping sharp corners in a yard can be somewhat problematic if you want to provide flow and cohesion in the garden without making it look too geometric.
 The key to successful corner plantings is the use of designs that provide both depth and height, and a pond can round that out nicely.
 The small waterfall in this pond kit is the perfect addition to the corner of any yard.

 Just how gardens can be both outdoors and in, so can your garden ponds.
-Add a touch of sophistication to an indoor space with clean modern lines, and simple elegance.
+Add a touch of sophistication to an indoor space with clean modern lines, water features, and your favorite houseplants.

 One of a Kind

 Isn’t creating a one-of-a-kind hideaway everyone’s dream?
 It certainly is mine, and I can’t stop looking at the combination of the pond, stepping stones, and seating area this design brings together- all while keeping it rustic and not too modern in nature.

 Ponds don’t need to be enjoyed only during the day.
 Design originality goes beyond what you can see by the light of day.
 Pond lighting can bring your space to life at night using both spotlights and these colorful floating waterlily lights.